michaelpq/michaelpq.github.io/_posts/2013-08-12-postgres-9-4-feature-highlight-dynamic-background-workers.markdown

 The possibility to start background workers at will is a necessary condition for more complex features like parallel query processing.
 In this case a given server backend processing a read query with a huge ORDER BY could balance the execution load among multiple CPUs used other slave backends, or workers, started dynamically to accelerate the operation.
 Starting and stopping backends would be in this case in charge of the master backend at the execution level, while the number of backends to use would need to be determined at the query planning phase.
 The possibility to pass tuples, transaction snapshots, execution plans or any data between backends is still in the works, yet the possibility to control backends at will is a good step in this direction.

-In Postgres 9.4, at least at the moment this post is written, here is how looks the structure visible to users developping a background worker module.
+In Postgres 9.4, at least at the moment this post is written, here is how looks the structure visible to users developing a background worker module.

     typedef struct BackgroundWorker
     {